 Pop pop, homies!
-At the top of this chart are beverages!
+At the top of The Definitive Top 10 Halloween Candy List are beverages!
 Maybe the people who handed these out did it deliberately.
 Or maybe they did it because they didn’t have any candy to give out, so they raided their pantry (sucks to be the kid who got a can of corn from them).
 Regardless, B and J’s eyes lit up the most at these unusual handouts, so that’s why they are number 1.
 I remember feeling the same way when I got a can of Coke while trick or treating back in the day.
 It’s like ordering a pizza, and getting a steak instead. #whatapleasantsurprise

 And that’s that.
 Peace out, starboys and stargirls.